 Prior to returning to private practice, Adam was a federal prosecutor in the United States Attorney's Office.
-Both as a prosecutor and trail lawyer in the private sector, Adam has been involved in complex litigation and trial work throughout his entire career.
+Both as a prosecutor and trial lawyer in the private sector, Adam has been involved in complex litigation and trial work throughout his entire career.

 Adam has tried cases to verdict before juries in state and federal courts, for both plaintiffs and defendants, representing corporations and individuals in civil and criminal trials.
-Prior to joining Knight Nicastro Mackay, Adam served as a federal prosecutor in several different capacities – as an Assistant United States Attorney (AUSA), a Special Assistant United States Attorney (SAUSA), and by special appointment as a Special Attorney to the United States Attorney General.
+Prior to joining Knight Nicastro MacKay, LLC, Adam served as a federal prosecutor in several different capacities – as an Assistant United States Attorney (AUSA), a Special Assistant United States Attorney (SAUSA), and by special appointment as a Special Attorney to the United States Attorney General.
 During the terms of these appointments, Adam was a prosecutor in the criminal division and a trial attorney in civil cases.
 His duties included prosecuting complex criminal fraud and environmental cases, assisting with Affirmative Civil Enforcement actions, and defending civil cases brought against the United States under the Federal Tort Claims Act.

 Prior to his work with the Department of Justice, Adam was a partner at a Montana law firm.
 There, he tried cases on behalf of his clients for over a decade.
 In civil matters, Adam has obtained favorable results representing power companies, manufacturers, medical care providers and other corporations and individuals.
 In addition to his work on behalf of private-sector clients, Adam has also served by appointment as a special prosecutor for the Montana Attorney General’s Office, the Montana State Auditor, the Montana Commissioner of Political Practices and various County Attorneys’ Offices.
 In this capacity he has prosecuted cases involving political malfeasance, securities fraud, insurance fraud, elder exploitation, homicide and other violent crimes as a special prosecutor.